Incoming non-teaching Employee-Exchange

 - guided tours of Erlangen, Fürth and Nürnberg

-- presenting you university in the International Day of the School of Education (Nürnberg)
+- depending: presenting you university in the International Days

 If you are interested in participating in the FAU Erasmus Staff Week, please complete and return the application form .
 Please send us the printed and signed application form together with your CV.
-The number of participants from partner countries is limited to 25 and from programme countries to 5
+In case of the Staff week on KA107 and Latin America, the number of participants from partner countries is limited to 15 and from programme countries to 10.

 If more people apply, we will make a selection on the basis of interest, background, home institution and home country.
 If this is the case we will let you know the results shortly after the application deadline.
 We accept a maximum of one participant from each partner university.
 Staff from international offices and international co-ordinators at faculty/department level will be given priority.